Bobbyatwal/Netflix-Clone/README.md

 # Netflix-Clone

-Created a Netflix Clone Application utilizing ReactJS, React-Youtube, React Hooks, Axios Library, and FireBase Hosting.
+Created a Netflix Clone Application utilizing ReactJS, React-Youtube, React Hooks, Axios Library, and FireBase.

 I have implemented API's from TMDB to load data such as images/descriptions into custom rows.
 React Functional Components allowed for Re-usability, Data Redundancy, Efficient Readability, and Code Optimization for Fast Rendering.
 React-Youtube was applied for mouseclick on movie previews.
 CSS was used for Netflix buttons, poster hovering, fading banner, horizontal scroll, and overall elegant theme.